UKCloud/documentation/articles/sra/sra-gs.md

 ## Post-installation configuration

-Once you've installed the AnyConnect software and certificates on your device, you need to install the connection profile which is available in the Knowledge Centre (<https://portal.skyscapecloud.com/support/knowledge_centre/25a7111c-139e-4fd2-a52c-3412689bf1d3>).
+Once you've installed the AnyConnect software and certificates on your device, you need to install the connection profile, which is available from UKCloud Support.
 Unzip the file and copy the xml to the following location:

 OS type | CPA XML location
 --------|-----------------